Druyv/hades_randomizer/README.md

 https://github.com/ManDeJan

-To run the randomizer, either download the file and run it using Python, or visit https://repl.it/@nickgoris/Hades-Randomizer to run it in an online shell
+To run the randomizer either download the file and run it using Python, or visit https://repl.it/@nickgoris/Hades-Randomizer to run it in an online shell

 If you have any suggestions or notice some mistakes/bugs, feel free to open an issue or create a pull request!